 Hank and Nick report to Renard, who sends them to talk to Marty at his junk shop.
 Marty, a meek little man, is seemingly surprised to learn that Leonard is dead.
 He admits that he was scared of Leonard, and that Mason got there after he did.
 As Marty talks about how mean Leonard was, Nick briefly sees his true face, a mouse-like creature.
 Marty tells them that his father can confirm he went back to his apartment.
 Next, the partners go to find Mason.

 Juliette comes home and sees a man and woman parked outside in a pick-up truck, watching the house and taking photos.
 When she goes to talk to them, they drive off before she can get there but she gets a cell phone photo of their license plates.

 The officers meet with Mason, a personal injury lawyer, who says that Leonard was an ass and they argued, but he didn't kill the man.
 When Mason takes a call and discusses a case, Nick sees him transform into a lizardlike monster.
 That night, he goes to the trailer and finds a description of Mason matching that of a lausenschlange, a monster that feeds on children.
-Nick meets with Eddie, who identifies Marty as a mausehertz and says that they're cowardly by nature.
+Nick meets with Monroe, who identifies Marty as a mausehertz and says that they're cowardly by nature.
 He also confirms that lausenschlange are extremely dangerous and prey on the mausehertz.
-Eddie gets a call about a promising job and Nick leaves.
+Monroe gets a call about a promising job and Nick leaves.

 At home, Juliette tells Nick about the two watchers and gives him the photos.
 He calls in the plates and assures Juliette that it's nothing serious, but then they hear something moving through the garbage cans.
 Nick goes out to investigate and discovers that a raccoon is responsible.
 Relieved, he goes back inside and gets a call from the station confirming that the pick-up truck belongs to John Oblinger.
 Juliette sees the address that he writes down.